Role Based Access Control

-You can visit "User Management - Roles" page to view all roles that are available under the account.
+Go to User Management—> Roles to view all roles that are available under your account.

-When using ByteHouse, you need to select an "Active Role", and all your behaviour will be restricted by the permissions assigned to this Active Role.
+When using ByteHouse, choose an ‘Active role’, and the permissions assigned will restrict all your activity to this Active Role.

-When accessing ByteHosue using CLI:
+When accessing ByteHouse using CLI:

 SET ROLE "Role Name A"; -- or -- SET ROLE RoleNameB;